1928 United States presidential election in Florida: Analysis

 With all other prominent Democrats sitting the election out, the party nominated Alfred E. Smith, four-term Governor of New York as its nominee for 1928, with little opposition.
 There was nonetheless almost no pro-Smith sympathy in Florida, which as part of the "Solid South" had been a major force in his 1924 defeat.
 This defeat was related to four characteristics of Smith that made him anything but an ideal candidate for Southern Democrats: he was a devout Catholic, opposed to Prohibition, linked with New York City's Tammany Hall political machine, and the son of Irish and Italian immigrants.
 His Wall Street connections also had Smith viewed by poorer Southern whites as a "Gold Democrat".
-Whilst it is generally thought that the South would have accepted a man possessing one of those characteristics, the combination proved a bitter dose for many of Florida's loyal Democrats.
-Many Florida Protestants believed Smith's election would endanger religious liberty and lead to the Pope controlling the White House.
+While it is generally thought that the South would have accepted a man possessing one of those characteristics, the combination proved a bitter dose for many of Florida's loyal Democrats.
+Many Florida Protestants believed Smith's election would endanger religious liberty and would lead to the Pope controlling the White House.